 The investment in mineral properties comprise a significant portion of the Company's assets.
-Realization of the Company's investment in these assets is dependent upon the establishment of legal ownership, the attainment of successful production from the properties or from the proceeds of their disposal.
+Realization of the Company's investment in these assets is dependent upon the attainment of successful production from the properties or from the proceeds of their disposal.